MyCryptoHQ/knowledge-base-content/staying-safe/couldnt-everybody-put-in-a-random-key-and-send-to-own-address.md

 ## Short Version

-Yes, but finding an account with a balance would take millennia ... so ... no.
+Yes, but finding an account with a balance would take eons ... so ... no.

 ## Long Version